 In Vermont, recreational use of marijuana is illegal, but using marijuana for medical purposes is legal and anyone who qualifies can apply for a Medical Marijuana Card.
+Cannabis was decriminalized in Vermont in 2013, when possession of any amount of dried cannabis flower an ounce or under by non-medical patients became a Civil Infarction rather than an offense.
+There have been various attempts to legalize cannabis in Vermont, and the state came close in 2017 when the House voted to legalize the personal possession, use and cultivation for non-commercial purposes.
 For anyone looking to come to California who’s in need of a Medical Marijuana Card, book an appointment and have a chat with Dr. Frank, online or in-person.
 If your state offers telehealth, Dr. Frank may be able to consult with your primary doctor or surgeon as well.

 - Multiple sclerosis